All Episodes

 It's been rushed to market.

-There are high levels of uh adjuncts which um make it more potent.
+There are high levels of adjuncts which make it more potent.

 It's kind of an unrefined method that they use.

-They had these high levels of these adjuncts, including it.
+They had to use these high levels of these adjuncts, including all.

 It has.

-And you look at it, it's been shown to cause autism in children with mitochondrial dysfunction.
+And it's been shown to cause autism in children with mitochondrial dysfunction.

 I also worry about children, pregnant women, chronic neurological illnesses, and chronic fatigue syndrome and fibromyalgia.

-I've seen these people have been devastated by these infections.
+I've seen people have been devastated by these infections.

 Would you give it to your kids?